Department website: https://www.uwplatt.edu/department/history

 Mission

-Our program provides majors with a broad grounding in the social sciences and the equivalent of a minor in history.
+Our program provides majors with a broad grounding in the social studies and the equivalent of a minor in history.

-Social sciences is not a discipline in itself, but combines many disciplines.
+Social studies is not a discipline in itself, but combines many disciplines.
 Therefore it provides no unique skills and concepts separate from those offered by economics, history, psychology, political science, and sociology.

 Goals and Objectives

 Goals and objectives specific to each discipline are assessed as part of the assessment of the individual disciplines.
-The unique goal of the social sciences comprehensive major with an emphasis in history is to provide a broad knowledge of social science and history facts and concepts.
+The unique goal of the social studies education major is to provide a broad knowledge of social science and history facts and concepts.

 General Requirements Bachelor of Arts Degree